What are your Terms & Conditions?

 All participants must purchase Travel Insurance to avoid loss of funds if cancellation is necessary.

-All cancellations must be made via email sent to Big Mountain Bike Adventures.
+All cancellations must be made via email and sent to Big Mountain Bike Adventures firstname.lastname@example.org.

 Who are the guides?

 We know how important good leaders are in the enjoyment and success of a trip.
-We are proud to offer the best leaders available.
-They are your link to unforgettable riding, new cultures and new experiences.
+We are proud to offer the best leaders available in all our destinations.
+They are the link to unforgettable riding, new cultures and great experiences.
 You will learn more from them than any guidebook.
 Their riding expertise, enthusiasm, language skills, environmental appreciation, cultural understanding, and safety training are unparalleled.
 Besides showing you secret singletrack, they will make sure your trip runs smoothly and safely.

 Can I bring my bike on the plane?